JeremySkinner/phpish-git/README.md

 # Why PHP and not Ruby/Python/Javascript/Some other language?

-My current job is working with Drupal and PHP, after doing 10 years with C#/.net.
-This seemed like a fun way to get back into writing PHP after ot having done so for a long time.
+My current job is working with Drupal and PHP after doing 10 years with C#/.net.
+This seemed like a fun way to get back into writing PHP after not having done so for a long time.

 # How do I install it?